evidence-dev/evidence/sites/docs/docs/core-concepts/templated-pages/index.md

 :::

-## Populating templated pages
+## Generating templated pages

 So far, we've created the template for a set of pages, but haven't specified what specific pages to create, or to put it another way, what values we want the parameter to take.

-For a page to exist, there must be links to it somewhere in your project.
+For a page to be built, there must be links to it somewhere in your project.

 Whilst you could add markdown style links for each parameter value, it is easier to programmatically generate them.
 Two easy options are: